magmo/apps/packages/tictactoe/notes/ttt.md

 The [ForceMove protocol](https://magmo.com/force-move-games.pdf) is designed to support general purpose, $n$-party state channel applications.
 It has a few restrictions, but is certainly general enough to allow for payments and many types of game.

 Rock Paper Scissors (henceforth RPS) was the first example of such a game, and is [live on the ropsten test net](https://demo.magmo.com).
-The code is [open source](https://github.com/magmo/rps-poc), and will be the starting point for developing a second game: Tic Tac Toe (henceforth TTT).
+The code is [open source](https://github.com/magmo/apps), and was the starting point for developing a second game: Tic Tac Toe (henceforth TTT).

 We are going to work through the building of TTT, using ForceMove as a library and using RPS as an inspiration.
 The approach will be to build TTT mostly from 'the inside out', starting with the basic smart contract code and building up the overall state of the application piece-by-piece as we make certain design decisions.